 The next day, Daddy brings home a new catch, a beautiful woman named Mariss.
 And unlike the other girlfriends, she doesn't scare easily.
 Josephine knows there's something fishy about Mariss–she sings in a strange language, eats weird food, and seems to exert mysterious control over everyone she meets.

 Josephine knows that Mariss isn't what she seems . . . she might not be human!
 But who's going to believe her?
 Can Josephine convince her friends to help her and use her cricket skills to save Daddy from Mariss's clutches before it's too late?

-Caribbean Edition Published by Blue Banyan Books (Jamaica)
+Caribbean Edition Published by Blue Banyan Books (2019)